caic99/tempofs/readme.md

 ## Usage

 In a YAML file, set the files and its url in the format of "filename: url" in each line.
 Subfolder is not supported, and all files are placed in the mounted directory.
+Use an empty string as the filename to infer from URL.

 ```bash
 mkdir mnt